factor-finance/xusd-docs/docs/readme.md

 ---
 # Introduction

-Factor XUSD is the first interest bearing stablecoin to be launched on the [Avalanche C-Chain](https://support.avax.network/en/articles/4058262-what-is-the-contract-chain-c-chain).
+Factor XUSD is the first yieldcoin - an interest bearing stablecoin - to be launched on the [Avalanche C-Chain](https://support.avax.network/en/articles/4058262-what-is-the-contract-chain-c-chain).

 ### Status